btorres510/ml-vr/README.md

 ## Running the APP

-Run the floowing commands on terminal
+Run the following commands on terminal

 ''' export FLASK = app.py '''